MaastrichtUniversity/irods_avu_json/README.md

 storing metadata in iRODS.
 However, iRODS uses Attribute, Value, Unit triples.
 Its largest drawback being the lack of nesting.

-This script describes a method for converting JSON to AVU triples and back again (bidirectional).
+This Python module describes a method for converting JSON to AVU triples and back again (bidirectional).

 ## Design goals